 While trains are the cheapest option of traveling during this time, they are also the least available option.
 Most of the major metro cities like Mumbai and Bangalore have no trains going to Dehradun, which is the primary station for out of inter-state trains.

-There are, however, a few covid special trains running from New Delhi to Dehradun.
+There are, however, a few Covid Special Trains running from New Delhi to Dehradun.
 These trains have to be booked months in advance.
 So do not opt for train travel if the need for travel is more immediate.

-Travelling by road is relatively safer, although it is also the costliest option.
-Travelling by a small car (while adhering to the rules of social distancing) is really the best and safest way to travel during this pandemic.
+Traveling by road is relatively safer, although it is also the costliest option.
+Traveling by a small car (while adhering to the rules of social distancing) is really the best and safest way to travel during this pandemic.
 So if you can afford to travel by road via a private vehicle, please take that option.

 Things To Keep In Mind When Traveling